 The single-family house – is probably the most popular house type in Germany.
-Besides other types of houses such as the
+Besides other types of houses such as the bungalow, villa or

 Single-family home: what does it mean?
 Definition & Features

 What is a detached house?
-Under this term one imagines first of all a terraced
+Under this term one imagines first of all a terraced house or a

 Features: a house for the whole family with more living space